Verdify Book a Fit Call

 High-fit workflows include field-service exception triage, asset-performance anomaly review, implementation status synthesis, grant and report drafting, PMO workflows, and customer onboarding.

-Boundary example: AI may triage alerts, summarize telemetry, and recommend next-best action.
+Control example: AI may triage alerts, summarize telemetry, and recommend next-best action.
 AI may not override safety protocols or field procedures.

 Decision context